skvortsovden/strava-board/readme.md

-# strava-board
+# bih-board

 Simple Strava dashboard for clubs and teams.
-Members authorize access to share and view activities and stats; authorized members can see each other’s activities.
+Members authorize access to share and view activities and stats; authorized members can see each other's activities.
 Designed for running clubs—runs are tagged as club activities when they match predefined criteria (location, date, and time range).

 The app is currently deployed at: https://berry.tailb7538f.ts.net